 A user public key is a counterpart to user private key.
 They are generated at the same time.
 The user public key can be safely revealed to anyone, without compromising user identity.

-To allow authorization of the user on a server, the user public key is registered on the server.
+To allow user authorization on a server, the user’s public key is registered on the server.
 In the most widespread SSH server implementation, the OpenSSH, file

 ~/.ssh/authorized_keys is used for that.